 Operation mode

-Plugin has single setting to manage WP_HTTP requests.
+Plugin has operation mode in “Settings” to manage WP_HTTP requests.

 Here is what each mode does: